ibmppl/ibmppl/docs/ppl/developer_guide.md

 verify:
     make no-self-verify
 ```
-When one runs `make verify`, it will produce the following message:
+In this case, `make verify` produces the following message:
 ```bash
 ******************************************
 WARNING: test case has no self verification